 I gained a whole new family from the people I lived and worked with and experiences I went through.

-It is a wonderful way to stay connected and learn about ongoing social and environmental projects and helping GVI amplify the work done by change-makers internationally
+Working with the GVI team has been a great way to learn more about the incredible work that GVI guys are doing every day.
+It is a wonderful way to stay connected and learn about ongoing social and environmental projects and helping GVI amplify the work done by change-makers internationally.

 Just like the mountain, this placement tested me on many occasions, but the positive impact I could see that volunteers have on these kids' lives kept me coming back each day with gusto.